 Nvidia to invest at least $100 million in UK supercomputer, CEO says

-June 17 (Reuters) - Nvidia Corp's (NVDA.O) chief executive on Thursday said the company will spend at least $100 million on a supercomputer in the United Kingdom.
+(Reuters) -Nvidia Corp’s chief executive on Thursday said the company will spend at least $100 million on a supercomputer in the United Kingdom.

 Speaking at The Six Five Summit, CEO Jensen Huang said Nvidia will spend “$100 million, just as a starting point” on the Cambridge-1 supercomputer.